microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 private void CoreTitleBar_LayoutMetricsChanged(CoreApplicationViewTitleBar sender, object args) {
+    // To ensure that the tabs in the titlebar are not occluded by shell
+    // content, we must ensure that we account for left and right overlays.
-    // Set the custom drag region's MinWidth to the SystemOverlayRightInset (which encompasses the caption buttons and the built-in drag region)
+    // In LTR layouts, the right inset includes the caption buttons and the
+    // drag region, which is flipped in RTL.

+    // The SystemOverlayLeftInset and SystemOverlayRightInset values are
+    // in terms of physical left and right.
+Therefore, we need to flip
+    // then when our flow direction is RTL. if (FlowDirection == FlowDirection.LeftToRight)
+    {
         CustomDragRegion.MinWidth = sender.SystemOverlayRightInset;
+        ShellTitlebarInset.MinWidth = sender.SystemOverlayLeftInset;
+    }
+    else
+    {
+        CustomDragRegion.MinWidth = sender.SystemOverlayLeftInset;
+        ShellTitlebarInset.MinWidth = sender.SystemOverlayRightInset;
+    }

+    // Ensure that the height of the custom regions are the same as the titlebar.
-    CustomDragRegion.Height = sender.Height;
+    CustomDragRegion.Height = ShellTitlebarInset.Height = sender.Height;
 }
 ```